kymata-atlas/equipment-testing-code/README.md

 # Kymata Atlas equipment testing code

-The code used for the testing of equipment and/or measurement error during the collection of Kymata Datasets.
+The code used for the testing of equipment and/or measurement error during the collection of Kymata neuroimaging datasets.

 These include: